HackerN64/HackerSM64/src/camera/README.md

 │   └── {cutscene}.c: the code for a cutscene (or group of scenes), and its cutscene struct definition ├── level_specific
-│   └── {level}.c: camera trigger code for a vanilla level, if applicable ├── camera_cutscene.c: cutscene and spline procesing, as well as shared cutscene functions ├── camera_geo.c: code for generating the Camera GraphNode └── camera_math.c: math routines
+│   └── {level}.c: camera trigger code for a vanilla level, if applicable ├── modes
+│   └── {mode}.c: code for a specific camera mode
+├── camera_cutscene.c: cutscene and spline procesing, as well as shared cutscene functions ├── camera_geo.c: code for generating the Camera GraphNode └── camera_math.c: math routines